Information

 If you get any of the following benefits, it could reduce the amount you get from Carer Support Payment:

-Those benefits are called ‘overlapping benefits’.
+Those benefits are called ‘overlapping benefits’ because they overlap with Carer Support Payment.
 That means you cannot get one of those benefits and the full amount of Carer Support Payment at the same time.
+This is because those benefits and Carer Support Payment are designed to provide an income.
+If you already get an income from any of those benefits, you will not be able to get the full amount of Carer Support Payment.
 The full amount of Carer Support Payment is £81.90 a week.

 If you get less than £81.90 a week from an overlapping benefit